This Decimal to Binary Converter lets you convert any Decimal number to Binary quickly and easily.

 So, 78 in binary is 1001110

 Not as scary as you thought, right?
-The same equation works for three digit decimals and upwards.
+The same algorithm works for three digit decimals and upwards.
 The only difference is you might need a more extensive table of powers of 2 (or a calculator) in order to work through the equation.
 Or, you can use a decimal to binary converter for larger numbers, like the one at the top of this page.
 Bottom line; converting decimal to binary is as easy as 1, 2, 3 – or shall we say, 1, 10, 11!